 - Alabama Department of Postsecondary Education - Office of Private School Licensing Division

-- Arkansas Higher Education Coordinating Board - ADHE requires the certified institution to make a decision on the student grievance following the institution’s public policy.
+- Arkansas Department of Higher Education - ADHE requires the certified institution to make a decision on the student grievance following the institution’s public policy.
 Inquiries into student grievances must be limited to AHECB certified (under Arkansas Code §6-61-301) courses/degree programs and institutions and to matters related to the criteria for certification.
 Within 20 days of completing the institution’s grievance procedures, the student may file the complaint in writing with the ICAC Coordinator, Arkansas Department of Higher Education, 114 East Capitol, Little Rock, AR 72201.
 The grievant must provide a statement from the institution verifying that the institution’s appeal process has been followed.
 ADHE will notify the institution of the grievance within 15 days of the filing.
 Within 10 days after ADHE notification, the institution must submit a written response to ADHE.
 Other action may be taken by ADHE as needed.

 - Colorado Department of Higher Education